-Iran to boost uranium enrichment level in new challenge for nuclear pact
+Trump tells Iran threats 'can come back to bite you' in nuclear standoff

 Iran on Monday said it has amassed more low-enriched uranium than the 300 kg (661 lbs) permitted under the nuclear pact, prompting Trump to warn it was “playing with fire”.

-European nations who are part of the nuclear deal said on Tuesday they were “extremely concerned” by Tehran’s stockpiling announcement while Israel said it was preparing for possible involvement in any military confrontation between Iran and the United States.
+European nations who are part of the nuclear deal said on Tuesday they were “extremely concerned” by Tehran’s stockpiling announcement while Israel said it was preparing for possible involvement in any military confrontation between Iran and the United States. [nL8N2433NC]

 Rouhani said that if the nations in the pact did not protect trade with Iran promised under the deal but blocked by Trump’s reimposition of tough sanctions, Tehran would also start to revive its Arak heavy-water reactor after July 7.